desai-nisarg/OpenApePose/README.md

 ## Introduction

 <p align="left">This repository contians the <a href='https://www.biorxiv.org/'>OpenApePose</a> dataset.
 OpenApePose contains 71,868 photographs of of six ape species in naturalistic contexts.
-All images are annotated with 16 body landmarks described below. </p>
+Because of their close relationship with humans, non-human apes (chimpanzees, bonobos, gorillas, orangutans, and gibbons, including siamangs) are of great scientific interest.
+The goal of understanding their complex behavior would be greatly advanced by the ability to perform video-based behavioral tracking.
+Tracking, however, requires high-quality annotated datasets of ape photographs.
+Here we present a new public dataset of 71,868 photographs, annotated with 16 body landmarks, of six ape species in naturalistic contexts. </p>

 ## Overview

+<p align="left">The dataset includes species from the ape (<i>Hominoidea</i>) superfamily.
+This includes the great apes (<i>Hominidae</i> family) and the lesser apes, gibbons and siamangs (<i>Hylobatidae</i> family).
+Among the <i>Hominidae</i>, we include four species: bonobos (<i>Pan paniscus</i>), chimpanzees (<i>Pan troglodytes</i>), gorillas (<i>Gorilla gorilla</i>), and orangutans (<i>Pongo sp.</i>).
+Among the Gibbons we separate the siamangs <i>Symphalangus syndactylus</i> but include other species under the "gibbon" label.
+Below is the number of images from each of these species.  </p>

 ### Number of images per species